lichenma/ReacTicTacToe/StudyNotes.md

 By calling `this.setState` from an `onClick` handler in the Square's `render` method, we tell React to re-render the Square whenever its `<button>` is clicked.
 After the update, the Square's `this.state.value` will be `'X'`, so we will see `X` on the game board.
 If you click on any Square, an `X` would show up.

+When `setState` is called in a component, React will automatically update the child components inside of it as well.

+# Developer Tools

+The React Devtools extension for Chrome allows developers to inspect a React component tree using the browser's developer tools.

+Functionalities are provided for seeing the props and the state of React components.

+After installing React DevTools, you can click "Inspect" on any element of the page bringing up the developer tools and the `React tabs` should appear as the last tab on the right.
+We can use "Components" to inspect the component tree.

+# Game Logic